 Multitasking activities are widely acknowledged to produce additional attentional requirements (Kahneman 1973).
 In the case of task variation, users will tend to encounter diverse situations, which will require a higher amount of information processing.
 Moreover, in such cases preplanning tends to be difficult and thus lead to a greater need for acquiring information on an ongoing basis (Karimi et al. 2004).
 The more absorbing an ongoing activity is, the less likely that resources will be available for attention-demanding approaches to prospective remembering or that subjects will be able to successfully deploy strategic approaches to cue monitoring (McDaniel and Einstein 2000).
 Accordingly, tasks requiring more focus will leave fewer cognitive resources available for task-unrelated activities (Smallwood & Schooler, 2006).
 Engaging in the latter under such conditions should generally result in larger performance decrements (e.g. errors) when initiated during varied tasks, because they require more active cognitive control (Kanfer and Ackerman 1989).

-Translating these insights into the setting of our study, we expect that conditions of higher task variation will place a bigger strain on a user’s limited cognitive resources, given that under conditions of higher task variation successful performance will require users to divide attention among competing task demands.
+Translating these insights into our study, we expect that conditions of higher task variation will place a bigger strain on a user’s limited cognitive resources, given that under conditions of higher task variation successful performance will require users to divide attention among competing task activities.
 Therefore, users who maintain and enhance a use history of unrelated features are likely to commit more omission errors under task variation.
-The logic behind this builds on our previous hypothesis: Taking as a starting point that a use history of unrelated features is in itself attention-consuming, the likelihood of committing omission errors under conditions of higher task variation will be even higher, as users will be less likely to maintain attentional control, given their limited amount of cognitive resources (Smallwood and Schooler 2006).
+The logic behind this builds on our previous hypothesis: As a use history of unrelated features is in itself attention-consuming, the likelihood of committing omission errors under conditions of higher task variation will be even higher, as users will be less likely to maintain attentional control, given their limited amount of cognitive resources (Smallwood and Schooler 2006).

 Following the same logic, a use history of related features is also likely to be negatively affected by an increased level of task variation, as the increased workload will direct users into the more effortful and resource-consuming patterns of cue monitoring.
 Under such conditions, users’ ability to maintain attentional control might also be compromised, even if such users have a higher ‘attentional buffer’ due to maintaining a use history of related features.
-In sum our third and fourth hypotheses regarding the effects of task variation on omission errors are the following:
+In sum, our third and fourth hypotheses regarding the effects of task variation on omission errors are the following:

 HYPOTHESIS 3 (H3).
 Task variation will moderate the relationship between RFUH and the number of omission errors that are committed by a system’s users, such that the negative relationship between RFUH and the number of omission errors will be weaker when users have to perform a wider variety of tasks.